John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 * Note that every build of the installer object increments the version number.
 * You should see:
   * Your company name as a folder in the Start menu with your application in it.
-  * The application is launched by default.
+  * Run your application as administrator.
-    * It works (all DLLs and the application exe are present).
+    * Check that it works (all DLLs and the application exe are present).
-  * Rerunning the installer attempts an update
+  * Rerunning the installer gives you options to reinstall.
+Note that if you try to install a newer version you will be asked if you want to update.